 When hiring a contractor, ALWAYS:

-- Be sure the Contractor’s General Liability Policy is for at least $1,000,000 or more per occurrence depending upon the circumstances.
+- Be sure the contractor’s general liability policy is for at least $1,000,000 or more per occurrence, depending upon the circumstances.
 You should also be named as an Additional Insured on the contractor’s general liability coverage, making you an additional insured for premises/operations and products/completed operations on a primary and noncontributory basis.
-Further, the subcontractor’s insurance should be from an insurance carrier “admitted” to do business in NY state and carry a minimum of an AM Best rating of A-.
+Further, the subcontractor’s insurance should be from an insurance carrier “admitted” to do business in New York State and carry a minimum of an AM Best rating of A-.
 Consult with your insurance agent for more information about insurance requirements.

 - Require the contractor you hire to contractually prohibit subcontracting to others without prior written approval and complete replication of CRT requirements.

 - Hire ANYONE without a written contract.
 You should consult with an attorney for the specific requirements necessary.